 not a choice) compiled as kernel modules rather than built-in.

-There is a cute icon on F7 (a very small "z" and a memory chip ;-) for sleeping to memory; you can use it through the hotkeys mapping, but I prefer to use the ACPI lid event (see below for these events) to put my machine to sleep and wake it up.
+There is a cute icon on F7 (a very small "z" and a memory chip ;-) for sleeping to memory; you can use it through the hotkeys mapping.
+(I use it to put my machine to sleep and the ACPI lid opening event to wake it up.
+ACPI and sleep/hibernation scripts are part of the Debian packages for acpi and for suspending.)

 For monitoring power consumption and for many great tips for power savings (and patches, if you feel so inclined), you should definitely consult the powertop page.
 For power savings with the wireless, see that section.